Your brain has a bandwidth limit and you are probably exceeding it

 How do I reduce cognitive load without reducing my workload?

-Focus on extraneous load – the friction that adds no value to your output.
-Create single-source-of-truth locations for project information so you stop searching multiple places.
-Batch communication into defined windows instead of monitoring continuously.
-Disable non-critical notifications.
-Use templates for recurring tasks.
-Simplify your digital workspace by closing unused tabs and hiding unnecessary interface elements.
-These changes do not remove real work; they remove the mental overhead surrounding it, freeing working memory for the tasks that matter.
+Focus on extraneous load: the friction that adds no value to your output.
+Concrete moves include creating single-source-of-truth locations for project information, batching communication into defined windows, disabling non-critical notifications, using templates for recurring tasks, and closing unused tabs.
+None of these changes remove real work.
+They remove the mental overhead surrounding it, freeing working memory for the tasks that matter.

 How long does it take to recover from an interruption?

-Research shows that a single interruption takes an average of 23 minutes and 15 seconds to fully recover from.
+Research by Mark, Gudith and Klocke (2008) shows that a single interruption takes an average of 23 minutes and 15 seconds to fully recover from.
 This is not the duration of the interruption itself but the time needed to fully reload your working memory with the context of your original task.
 This means five interruptions in a morning can cost nearly two hours of productive cognitive capacity.
 Protecting deep work blocks from interruption is one of the highest-impact strategies for cognitive load management.

 Can you train yourself to handle more cognitive load?

-You cannot meaningfully expand your working memory capacity – the 3 to 5 item limit is a biological constraint.
+You cannot meaningfully expand your working memory capacity, since the roughly 4-item limit is a biological constraint.
 What you can do is build stronger schemas (organized knowledge structures in long-term memory) that let you process more information per item.
 An expert chess player sees board patterns where a beginner sees individual pieces.
 Building expertise through focused practice and spaced repetition effectively increases what fits into each working memory slot, but does not add more slots.

 What is the best way to structure a workday for cognitive performance?

 Match task demands to your cognitive capacity curve.
-Schedule your single highest-complexity task during your peak capacity window (typically 1 to 3 hours after waking).
-Protect this block from all interruptions and notifications.
-Shift lower-demand administrative tasks (email, scheduling, routine communication) to your natural afternoon dip.
-Build a 15 to 20 minute recovery period into your afternoon – ideally a walk outside or exposure to natural settings, which research shows restores directed attention.
+Schedule your single highest-complexity task during your peak capacity window and protect it from all interruptions.
+Shift lower-demand administrative tasks to your natural afternoon dip, and build a 15-to-20-minute recovery period (ideally a walk outside) into your afternoon.
 End each day by pre-selecting tomorrow’s deep work task to eliminate morning decision friction.

 References